 To see how the process works, let’s return to Alice.

 Example of a Bitcoin transaction

 Alice wants to use her Bitcoin to buy pizza from Bob.
-She’d send him her private “key,” a private sequence of letters and numbers, which contains her source transaction of the coins, amount, and Bob’s digital wallet address.
-That “address” would be another, this time, the public sequence of letters and numbers.
-Bob scans the “key” with his smartphone to decode it.
-At the same time, Alice’s transaction is broadcast to all the other network participants (called “nodes”) on her ledger, and, approximately, ten minutes later, is confirmed, through a process of certain technical and business rules called “mining.”
+She’ll send the bitcoin to Bob’s public address, which is like his bitcoin bank account.
+She signs off the transaction with her private key to verify that she is indeed the sender of the digital currency.
+Once the miners have verified the validity of her transaction, the bitcoin get sent to Bob’s public address.
+Bob can now unlock the bitcoin with her private key.
+At the same time, Alice’s transaction is broadcast to all the other network participants (called “nodes”) on the bitcoin blockchain and, approximately, ten minutes later, is confirmed, through a process of certain technical and business rules called “mining.”
 This “mining” process gives Bob a score to know whether or not to proceed with Alice’s transaction.

 Mining, or processing, keep the Bitcoin process secure by chronologically adding new transactions (or blocks) to the chain and keeping them in the queue.
 Blocks are chopped off as each transaction is finalized, codes decoded, and bitcoins passed or exchanged.